jmfriedt/max2771_fx2lp/250603_starlink/README.md

 oscillator.
 When receiver the 11.325 GHz beacon signal from Starlink, the output signal is at 11.325-9.75=1.575 GHz which is nearly exactly the GPS L1 band.

-Using the provided configuration file, the following recording was visible from Besancon in France on June 3, 2025.
+Using the provided <a href="pocket_L1L1_4MHzstarlink.conf">configuration file</a>, the following recording was visible from Besancon in France on June 3, 2025.

 <img src="starlink_max2771.png">